Most Profitable Casino Games

 Play It AtBetway

-The house edges in video poker vary wildly, depending on which variation you play, and sometimes go as high as 5%.
-This is not the case in Playtech’s version of Aces and Faces, however, where players have a 0.74% casino advantage grinding against them.
-Keep in mind that you must stick to the perfect Aces and Faces strategy to benefit from this low house edge, though.
-The high theoretical return renders the variant ideal for price-conscious gamblers, not to mention the polished graphics further add to the game’s appeal.
+House edges in video poker vary widely, sometimes reaching 5%.
+This is not the case in Playtech’s Aces and Faces, where players face a casino advantage of only 0.74%.
+To benefit from this low house edge, you must follow perfect Aces and Faces strategy.
+The high theoretical return makes the variant ideal for price-conscious gamblers, while the polished graphics add to its appeal.

-The variation supports multi-hand play, allowing you to place bets on 1, 4, 10, or 25 hands at a time.
-Aces and Faces is also equipped with a gamble feature that becomes active when you end a game round with one or more winning hands.
-Players who take advantage of this functionality stand the chance to double their profits if they predict the suit colour of the next card to be drawn.
-Gambling only half of your profits and retaining the other half is also possible.
+The variant supports multi-hand play, allowing you to wager on 1, 4, 10 or 25 hands at a time.
+A gamble feature becomes active when you finish a round with one or more winning hands.
+Players who use it can double their profits by predicting the colour of the next card’s suit.
+You can also gamble only half of your winnings and keep the rest.

 Paytable of Aces and Faces by Playtech